Best time to visit Vietnam

 Nha Trang

-As the rest of Vietnam, the weather in Nha Trang is very pleasant in March and April.
+As in the rest of Vietnam, the weather in Nha Trang is very pleasant in March and April.
 But unlike southern Vietnam, the Nha Trang area escapes the monsoons during the summer and the weather there remains pleasant.
 In fact, the weather in Nha Trang is good for about ten months out of the year.
 The highest maximum temperatures are in July and August, with the mercury reaching up to 35°C. September and October are still warm, with maximum air temperatures between 28°C and 30°C, which is also the same between March and April.
 However, towards the end of the year rainfall increases, peaking in November with more than 11 inches.
 The driest months are March, April, May and June, with less than two inches of rainfall.

 Phu Quoc